lynnfaraday/aresmush.com/tutorials/install/install-game.md

 Next we'll configure some basic information about your game.
 These settings determine how you connect to the game.
 When your game opens, the MU* description, website, etc. will appear in the AresMUSH games folder.

 {% note %}
+The automated install scripts **only** work on the supported environment - a stand-alone Digital Ocean droplet with only a single MUSH running on it.
+If you're using a different environment, **do not** try to run the install scripts directly.
+Use them as a reference for what needs to be done, and adjust as needed for your specific environment.
+{% endnote %}

+1. Log into your [Server Shell](/tutorials/install/server-shell.html) with the **'ares' user**.

+{% note %}
 You should use the 'ares' user for everything from now on, reserving the root user for rare server admin operations requiring root access.
 The `setup_server` script should have created the ares user for you automatically and printed the password.
 You should be able to scroll back if you missed it.
 {% endnote %}

-1. Log into your [Server Shell](/tutorials/install/server-shell.html) with the **'ares' user**.
+{:start="2"}
 2. Copy/paste the following commands into the shell to run them.

         curl https://raw.githubusercontent.com/aresmush/aresmush/master/bin/install > install